 City Council Motion: Councillor D. Hill - Truth and Reconciliation Commission Calls to Action Report

 ayisiyiniwak: A Communications Guide

-Reconciliation Saskatoon is proud to support Orange Shirt Day on September 30 which aims to raise awareness of the devastating impact of the residential school system on aboriginal people and their families.
+Reconciliation Saskatoon is proud to support Orange Shirt Day on September 30 which aims to raise awareness of the devastating impact of the residential school system on Indigenous people and their families.
 We encourage everyone to show their support by wearing an orange t-shirt on Monday, September 30.

 Remembering the history and legacy of residential schools is a vital component of the reconciliation process for our community and responds directly to the Truth and Reconciliation of Canada's (TRC) Call to Action.